cogtail/blog/Documentation/Administrators/Index.rst

 1. Create a class which implements the AvatarProviderInterface.
 2. Add your provider to the TCA field “avatar_provider” to make it selectable in the author record

 **Note:** Since v10 the proxying of gravatar loading is used which means that TYPO3 downloads the gravatar, stores it on the filesystem and delivers the image locally from typo3temp.
-This is a privacy related and useful if users didn't give their consent for fetching gravatars client side.
+This is privacy related and useful if users didn't give their consent for fetching gravatars client side.